brookisme/eeuploader/README.md

         if start_time but end_time is None, and self.days_delta end_time
         will be set start_time+(self.days_delta)days

-Returns:
+    features<list>:
+        list of features or feature-indices. if exists the returned manifest will be a list of upload manifests dest<str>:
+        if dest: manifest will be saved and dest will be returned
+        otherwise: manifest will be returned
+    save_as:
+        * file-type: one of ['json', 'pickle']
+        * defaults to 'pickle'
+    indent<int|None>:
+        if saving to json: indent pretty printing arg.

+Returns<str|dict>:

-    <dict> Manifest for a single upload
+    * <dict> Manifest for a single upload
+    * <str> Destination of saved file
 """
 ```